Mississippi silvery minnow: Habitat and diet

 The Mississippi silvery minnow mainly lives in freshwater river basins and shallow ponds/streams.
 These shallow streams are usually low gradient streams.
 These fish are categorized as benthopelagic feeders.
 The Mississippi silvery minnow feeds in large schools of other silvery minnows and feed mainly on benthos, which is the flora and fauna found on the bottom or in the sediment, and also small swimming organisms.

 Reproduction

 The female Mississippi silvery minnow spreads her eggs along the bottom in soft mud.
 The offspring will spawn in early summer, dates vary depending on location.
-For example, in Wisconsin they span in late April.
+For example, in Wisconsin they spawn in late April.
 Eggs are on average 0.8mm in diameter.
 Mississippi silvery minnows do not provide any sort of parental care from either the male or female.
 These minnows have also never been documented defending any sort of territory.

 Other notes

 There is little to no information/research done on the Mississippi silvery minnow.
 This is most likely due to how many different types of minnows populate the United States.
 If there's any question to what the Mississippi silvery minnow looks like Google Images will provide adequate photos; Due to copyright issues, no pictures were able to be inserted onto this page.